pulumi/pulumi/tools/cocojs/README.md

 It will be obvious if the tests passed or failed and, afterwards, code coverage data will be output to the console.

+After building, a typical developer setup would be to add `tools/cocojs/` to your `$PATH`; there is a `cocojs` executable in the root directory that conveniently wraps invocation of the compiler, passing through any arguments.

 ## Libraries

 In order to use the Coconut libraries -- including the standard library -- you will need to do a few additional steps